jenudi/NLP-Multi-Class-Classification-of-Patients-EHR/README.md

 Yonatan Jenudi, MD [linkedin](linkedin.com/in/yjenudi), Elad Gashri [linkedin](linkedin.com/in/elad-gashri-400582176)

+By the guidance of our lecturer Dr. Liron Izhaki-Allerhand

 **Abstract**

 *The project compares NLP and ML models in regards to clustering and classification of electronic health records.
 The models included in the project are: Word2vec, TF-IDF, K-means, RNN, Random forest.*